-As a reminder, ASTTBC members should only undertake that work for which they have competency.
-Members must also only practice independently and take professional responsibility for their work where permitted in law.
+ASTTBC registrants should only undertake that work for which they are certified and competent.
+Registrants must also only practice independently and take professional responsibility for their work where permitted in law.

 |ASTTBC Practice Guide|